desoares1975/weather-api-test/README.md

 e.g. /cities/3992619?start=2017-03-13&end=2017-03-15

-Will return the city corresponding to the id with its weather filtered from the stat till the end period, or an empty JSON object (if the filter remove all the dates wethaer will be am empty array):
+Will return the city corresponding to the id with its weather filtered from the stat till the end period, or 404 status (if the filter remove all the dates wethaer will be am empty array):

 ```json
 {
     "id": 3992619,